 - Misreading lab test results or medical scans

 Medical malpractice is a highly complex facet of personal injury law.
 It is vital to compile evidence and calculate “damages” (losses) with precision, clarity, and detail – particularly for injuries that occur early in life while the brain and body are still developing.
 Prosper Shaked will fight for every dollar that your family is owed if your child was harmed by a careless doctor.

 Various damages may be available in a Miami birth injury lawsuit.
 Your family may be able to recover compensation for:

 - Anticipated costs of lifetime or long-term care and rehabilitation

 - Diminished future earning capacity (reduced ability to earn income in the future due to the injuries)

 - Medical bills, such as hospitalization, medication, and surgery

 Until recently, Florida limited certain types of medical malpractice damages, known as “non-economic damages” (compensation for pain and suffering).
 These limits prevented injury victims from receiving compensation above certain amounts for noneconomic damages.
 However, the Florida Supreme Court found these caps to be unconstitutional in 2017, which means there are no longer limits on noneconomic damages in neonatal therapeutic hypothermia claims.

 Miami Birth Injury Lawyer Handling Neonatal Therapeutic Hypothermia Lawsuits

 Nothing can undo the pain of watching your child go through so much.
 But you can fight to hold the responsible doctors accountable, seeking justice for your family.
 You may be entitled to financial compensation, helping to ensure that your child receives quality treatment and care.
 Prosper Shaked will fight tirelessly to recover the compensation your family deserves.
-For a free legal consultation, contact The Law Offices of Prosper Shaked at (305) 690-0244, or contact us online today.
+For a free legal consultation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online today.